Speak to a team member now

 THE VALUE OF YOUR INVESTMENTS (AND ANY INCOME FROM THEM) CAN GO DOWN AS WELL AS UP, WHICH WOULD HAVE AN IMPACT ON THE LEVEL OF PENSION BENEFITS AVAILABLE.

-Closing the UK tax gap.
-How the government is cracking down on unpaid taxes
+Closing the UK tax gap: government cracks down on unpaid taxes

 Every year, billions of pounds in unpaid taxes deprive the UK’s public services of crucial funding.
 To tackle this issue, Chancellor Rachel Reeves has unveiled an ambitious strategy to close the tax gap, ensuring a fairer system where individuals and businesses contribute their fair share.
 With measures projected to generate over £1 billion annually by 2029/30, the government is ramping up enforcement, digitalisation, and anti-avoidance efforts to create a more equitable tax landscape.